Skip site navigation (1)Skip section navigation (2)

 If you do not explicitly specify an operator between terms, and is im-

-plied, so the queries
+plied, so these queries are equivalent:

 subject:chip subject:dale